Eroica/gensense/README.md

 1. "I was feeding the dog."
 2. "I was feeding the cat."

 These two sentences' meanings are quite different, even though only a single word has been interchanged.
-Contrarily, "The dog was fed by me." is similar to sentence 1, but only using different words and a different word order.
+Contrarily, "The dog was fed by me." is similar to sentence 1, but this time using a different word order.

 Humans can easily understand the similarity between sentence 1 and its passive form---computers, on the other hand, not so much.
-We try to implement some basic methods using the Python package `gensim` to be able to extract the sense of a given sentence and compare them to others.
+We try to implement some basic methods with the help of the Python package `gensim`, that allows us to extract the sense of a given sentence and compare them to others.

-This project is written in Python 2.7.9 and mainly uses `gensim`'s `word2vec` module (Python 3.4.3 seems to have some incompatibilities with `gensim`).
+This project is written in Python 2.7.9 and mainly uses `gensim`'s `word2vec` module (we can't use Python 3 since `gensim` seems to have some incompatibilities with Python 3.4.3).

 This project is still on-going.
 Stay tuned for updates and usage instructions.